 Many (American) foreigners do not understand or like the rule.
 Furthermore, it is usually non-fans of the genre who most disagree with the rule.
 True, some dedicated AKB48 fans support the idea that girls should be free to pursue romantic relationships while under contract, but I want to make the case here that this rule – is not such a bad thing, and in fact may help the girls creatively.

-The case can be made that Japanese Idol culture is a different culture from America.
-They should be allowed to have a different way of doing things in their own country.
+The point must be made that Japanese Idol culture is a different culture from anything in America.
+People should be allowed to have a different way of doing things in their own country.
 I will admit that you could never have an organization with such a rule in the USA.
+It would never work in America, and maybe couldn’t.

 The most common explanation of the policy is that it fuels male fans fantasies about the members.
-For example, if I were a Japanese high school or college student I might fantasize that I will someday meet and marry Yuki Kashiwagi (or Haruka Kodama, Sayaka Yamamoto, etc.) Ahem … you see …
+The femi-nazis will say that it appeases insecure, delusional, misogynistic fantasies … but they are just jealous because they are not cute. (cough) … Ahem … For example, if I were a Japanese high school or college student I might fantasize that I will someday meet and marry Yuki Kashiwagi (or Haruka Kodama, Sayaka Yamamoto, etc.) Ahem … you see …

 It is important that Yuki does not date a series of goofy looking Japanese rock-star jerk guys while she is a member of AKB48.
 She’s a “good girl” anyway.